libAtoms/ExtXYZ.jl/README.md

 Si        1.36000000      4.08000000      4.08000000
 ```

-The interal representation, shown in JSON format for readability, is as follows:
+The internal representation, shown in JSON format for readability, is as follows:

 ```json
 {